illuminatech/config/README.md

 This extension allows reconfiguration of already created config repository using data from the external storage like relational database.
-It provides special config repository class `\Illuminatech\Config\PersistentRepository`, which wraps any given config repository, adding a layer for saving and restoring of data from persistent storage.
+It provides special config repository class `\Illuminatech\Config\PersistentRepository`, which wraps any given config repository, adding a layer for saving and restoring of data from the persistent storage.

 ```php
 <?php